-The droplets the nebuliser produces from the inhalation solution have to be relatively fine to reach the lungs.
-Droplets ≤ 5 µm are therefore referred to as respirable particles.
+With nebuliser therapy, the amount of medication that reaches the lungs is crucial.
+The particles that the nebuliser produces from the inhalation solution must be relatively FINE in order to be able to get into the lungs.
+Droplets ≤ 5 µm are therefore also referred to as respirable particles.

-PARI nebulisers have come out top in various comparative studies with commercially available nebulisers for children and adults.1,2
+In various comparative studies with commercially available nebuliser devices for children and adults, PARI nebulisers achieved top rankings.1,2